 Technology will make learning easier and more engaging.

-Technology is changing the way we learn, and it’s not going to stop anytime soon.
-The future of education will include more technology than ever before, making learning easier and more engaging for all students.
+Technology is changing how we learn, and it won’t stop anytime soon.
+The future of education will include more technology than ever, making learning easier and more engaging for all students.

 Technology has already made a big impact on how we learn:

-• Students are able to access information anywhere they are thanks to mobile devices like tablets and smartphones.
-This allows them to study at their own pace without having to wait until they get home or go back to class.
+- Students can access information anywhere they are, thanks to mobile devices like tablets and smartphones.
+This allows them to study independently without waiting until they get home or return to class.

-• Online learning platforms like Coursera allow instructors from around the world to teach courses in real-time via video feeds that can be watched at any time of day with no travel expenses required!
+- Online learning platforms like Coursera allow instructors worldwide to teach courses in real-time via video feeds that can be watched anytime with no travel expenses required!
 These classes also feature interactive elements such as quizzes.
-Hence, you know exactly where you stand in relation to other students taking that same course (and can compare yourself against them).
+Hence, you know exactly where you stand about other students taking that same course (and can compare yourself against them).

 New educational models will rise to meet the needs of students and employers alike.

 The education system needs to adapt to meet the needs of students and employers alike.
 The needs of both groups are changing quickly, and they require flexibility and responsiveness from educators.
-Today’s students are living in an increasingly globalized world with access to more information than ever before, which means that they’ve grown up expecting their schools to provide them with opportunities for lifelong learning.
-Employers also want employees who can adapt quickly when circumstances change or new technologies appear on the scene–something that will be increasingly important as automation becomes more prevalent in the workplace.
+Today’s students live in an increasingly globalized world with access to more information than ever, which means they’ve grown up expecting their schools to provide them with opportunities for lifelong learning.
+Employers also want employees who can adapt quickly when circumstances change or new technologies appear on the scene, which will be increasingly important as automation becomes more prevalent in the workplace.

-But the biggest change is coming from the students themselves.
-They’re more diverse than ever before, with students of color making up a larger share of the K-12 population than ever before.
+However, the most significant change is coming from the students themselves.
+They’re more diverse than ever, with students of color making up a larger share of the K-12 population.
 That diversity is also increasing at higher education institutions.
 In fact, according to a report from the National Center for Education Statistics (NCES), minority students made up almost half of all college freshmen in the fall of 2016.

 We have an incredible opportunity to build a better education system for our children – let’s not miss it!

-Education is an incredible opportunity for us to give our children a better future.
+Education is an incredible opportunity to give our children a better future.
 However, it’s also a chance for us as adults to learn new skills and gain knowledge that helps us succeed in our careers.
-As technology continues to change the way we learn and teach, we need to adapt to it so that learning remains accessible for everyone.
+As technology continues to change how we learn and teach, we need to adapt to it so that learning remains accessible.